Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Tip #4 – Try Not to Travel At Night

-Criminals tend to get bolder with the cover of darkness.
+Criminals tend to get bolder under the cover of darkness.
 Be careful about traveling at night, especially alone.
-It’s a good idea to avoid walking alone at night as well.
+It’s a good idea to avoid taking walks alone at night as well.
 If you do, go straight to your destination (i.e. car, hotel, venue, etc).

 Stay in well-populated areas and avoid being out past midnight.
 If you have to be out late, travel in groups.